 Cancer doesn’t care about age or gender, and it can hit any part of your body, so supporting research for a cure is critical.
 You can see from the short list above that no area of the body is safe.

-This is my third year participating in Over the Edge to raise funding for the Cancer League of Colorado where 100% of all donations go to cancer research and cancer patient support.
+This is my fourth year participating in Over the Edge to raise funding for the Cancer League of Colorado where 100% of all donations go to cancer research and cancer patient support.
 Cancer League of Colorado has no paid staff and no offices.
 All operating expenses of this unique non-profit are covered by membership dues and volunteers.
-Since 1985, Cancer League has donated over $15 million in grants toward cancer research and services.
+Since 1985, Cancer League has donated over $16 million in grants toward cancer research and services.

 Please consider making a donation to help me soar past my goal in supporting cancer research and patient services.
 Any amount would be greatly appreciated by everyone affected by cancer (I’m sure you know someone).
 Thank you for your support!!